emperorofmars/stf-unity/readme.md

 **You are very welcome to open discussions & issues with your ideas, suggestions and questions about the format and its possibilities.
 Pull requests are very welcome!**

+# Current Status
+Most functionality which can be expected of a 3d model & scene file-format is implemented, not to full completion, but enough to show how the format is supposed to work.
+The UI and STF tooling is at a bare minimum level.

+The codebase is tested only in a 'good weather flight' manner.

+Alone, I can't bring a project like this to completion.
+I can only try to prove that this works and is very possible.

+My next step is likely going to be an implementation for the Godot 4 engine.

 ---

 Cheers!